 The nomination of individuals charged with maintaining proper compliance

 The implementation of our compliance measures was managed by our Chief Operating Officer.
-In parallel, we have appointed Jule Jeanroy as our DPO (Data Protection Officer), who is responsible for ensuring SendinBlue’s continued compliance with the GDPR over time.
+In parallel, our DPO (Data Protection Officer) is responsible for ensuring Sendinblue’s continued compliance with the GDPR over time.

 It is also the DPO’s responsibility to monitor the application of the different aspects of the regulation and ensure that we respect the main principles of the GDPR, particularly the principle of “Privacy by Design,” which refers to the compliance of a data processing procedure before it’s actually implemented.

 Our DPO will be assisted by a SecOps for aspects specifically related to data security and traceability.
 If you need to get in contact with our DPO, he can be reached directly by email at email@example.com.

 GDPR compliance, in itself, is never truly finished.
 It’s an ongoing process that requires regular monitoring and confirmation that the principles of the law are being upheld internally with our current data processing, as well as continued evaluation using the criterion of Privacy by Design for each new procedure that involves the processing of personal data.

 Sendinblue is proud to have accomplished the first part of the challenge.
 We will continue to maintain our dedication to compliance in order to remain a trusted third-party software provider for our users.

 Undertaking this massive compliance operation has provided Sendinblue with several benefits, including:

 - Rallying our entire organization around a common goal and collaborating across different teams in order to achieve it

 - Implementing even more rigorous procedures around our data management and processing to continue improving our security